Jorricks/iCal-library/docs/code/exceptions.md

 These are all the custom exceptions you might encounter when using `ical-reader`.

-::: ical_reader.CalendarParentRelationError
+::: ical_library.CalendarParentRelationError

-::: ical_reader.VEventExpansionFailed
+::: ical_library.VEventExpansionFailed

-::: ical_reader.MissingRequiredProperty
+::: ical_library.MissingRequiredProperty